Lloyd Robert Borrett

 The first car of my own was a white Nissan 300ZX, 3 litre V6 sports car purchased new in 1985.
 And still I mostly rode my Honda CX500 motorbike!

-The HQ Monaro
+1973 HQ Monaro GTS 4-door

-1973 Holden HQ Monaro GTS
+1973 Holden HQ Monaro GTS 4-door

 1973 Holden HQ Monaro GTS,

-Since 1995, my second car has been “Chooky's Hoon Machine”, the extremely original 1973 Holden HQ Monaro GTS, 253 V8, 4-door that's been in the family since near new.
 It started its life as a Holden executive's car at the Elizabeth factory in Adelaide for the nine months before my farther purchased it.
 Then it spent most of its life as mum's shopping trolley in Whyalla and Sydney.
-This car is so original that it has still got a Dunlop Aquajet red wall tyre as the spare!

 The Monaro has strong sentimental value for the Borrett family, with most of my siblings having learnt to drive in it.